What is a Basic Type in Scala

 scala> val i : Byte = 32 i: Byte = 32

-If the value does not agree with the type then a type error is occurred.
+If the value does not agree with the type then a type of error has occurred.

 scala> var x=30 x: Int = 30